maksimgm/engineering_blog/js_event_loop.md

 The Javascript Event Loop
 ===
-######Intro
+####Intro

+Javascript is the universal scripting language which can be used to add interactivity to your webpage.
+However, JS is very deep and complex in the way that it operates *under the hood*.
+Understanding its complexities and functions will help any developer writer cleaner and more modularized code.
+This is where the event loop comes into play.
-An event loop, waits for and dispatches events in a  program.
+The event loop, is a construct built into programs that controls and dispatches events.
 It is the link between your program and the operating system.
+The event loop is made up of 3 different data structures. i.e.

-The Call Stack- This data structure stores information about the active routines under the hood.
+**The Call Stack**- This data structure stores information about the active routines under the hood.
 This data structure is specific to function and executes in its operations using the LIFO method(last in first out).

-The Heap- This data structure stores objects.
+**The Heap**- This data structure stores objects.
 When anything is declare it is stored in the heap.
 Since, everything in Javascript is an object, everything gets stored here as information

-The Queue- This data structure stores events that are meant to be executed at a later time; the most common  being timers.
+**The Queue**- This data structure stores events that are meant to be executed at a later time; the most common  being timers.
 The stack must be empty for things to moved to the stack.
-The method used to executes thes objects, is FIFO(first in first out).
+The method used to executes these objects, is FIFO(first in first out).

 ![The Stack](https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcRd8vnnxLXGD40oNqKPs7OYf0EuhHsFHKj0lnFN2rw_sfxPUdfPkQ)